12 Different Types of Squirrels in the US

 Thirteen-lined ground squirrels are found in the central United States and Canada, including Ohio, Arizona, Nebraska, and Kansas, to mention a few.

-These ground squirrels enjoy wide grasslands to eat grass, seeds, leaves, small birds, reptiles, and insectivores.
+These ground squirrels enjoy wide grasslands, where they eat grass, seeds, leaves, small birds, reptiles, and insectivores.

 11. Harris’s Antelope Ground Squirrel